 Once you’ve found the perfect platform, brainstorm some creative ideas for your hashtag.
 Think about the words that you definitely want to include to make your hashtag unique and easy to understand.
 AdEspresso recommends keeping your hashtag “relatively brief – it should be a few words or a short phrase, but not enough words to make up a complex sentence.”
 Also, keep in mind the characters that are supported in hashtags.
 Numbers and capital letters are encouraged, but symbols and punctuation are not.

 Next, once you’ve decided on a few options, narrow them down by researching on the different platforms to see if they’ve been used before.
 This will help you pinpoint the right one for your fundraiser.
 Make sure to choose one that hasn’t been used before, because you don’t want to infringe on any other campaigns.

 Once you’ve launched your YouCaring fundraiser and created a hashtag, let the promoting can begin!
 Be consistent with using your new hashtag in all of your posts for uniformity, and even experiment with your posts by adding other relevant hashtags for a wider reach.
 You can inspire your friends to use the same hashtag when they’re sharing your fundraiser and story, too.
 A little help from your online community goes a long way!

-If you’re strategizing your campaign before you launch your fundraiser, creating a hashtag is a singular way to tell you story and reach more people on social media.
-For more steps on how to make your fundraiser a success on social media, download our free Crowdfunding Social Media Checklist.
+If you’re strategizing your campaign before you launch your fundraiser, creating a hashtag is a singular way to tell your story and reach more people on social media.